Cascia is a technology-enabled healthcare servicescompany

 We conduct research through company-owned facilities where we focus on several activities.

 Our hospital-based processing laboratories are central to production of our cellular therapeutics.
 Controlling the preparation, processing, and quality controls related to our cellular therapeutics is a complex task that integratea the operation of numerous biomedical analyzers and our production equipment.
-We maintain an experimental laboratory that is substantially identical to our hospital-based processing centers for the purpose of training new technicians, evaluating different materials and instruments, and experimenting with process improvements.
+We maintain an experimental laboratory that is substantially identical to our hospital-based processing centers for the purpose of training, evaluating different materials and instruments, and experimenting with process improvements.
 As process improvements are validated and documented at the pilot facility, they can be rolled out to the hospital laboratories after transition training is completed.

 Information processing is as important to our business as our scientific experiments.
 While it is relatively simple to acquire and operate much of our scientific instrumentation, it is another level of effort to integrate all the devices to operate as a unified system, both for preparing cellular therapeutics and for conducting research.
 A key part of our strategy is to maximize use of IoT Technology (Internet of Things) which allows IoT enabled devices to communicate across the Internet for the purposes of scheduling necessary maintenance, monitoring performance, tracking calibration of instrumentation to standards, monitoring temperature excursion of refrigerators and freezer storing critical material, and to conduct remote supervision of quality control.